posmishka/linux/README.md

 README
 ======
 # bash
-everything related to bash shell using and scripting, along with common gnu utilities commonly use
+everything related to bash shell using and scripting, along with common GNU utilities

+# core
+core system stuff

+# dis